1c-syntax/bsl-language-server/docs/en/diagnostics/NestedConstructorsInStructureDeclaration.md

-# Nested constructors with parameters in structure declaration
+# Nested constructors with parameters in structure declaration (NestedConstructorsInStructureDeclaration)

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |